 I said it.
 Stop.
 Wearing.
 Old.
 Crap.
 I spent ten years as a personal stylist for very normal people with very normal budgets.
 I have stood in thousands of closets, and the one common thread (pun intended) is that too many women are holding onto and wearing their old crap.
 You don’t need a closet full of clothes to look fabulously put together.
 You just need the right pieces, and you need to replace the things you’re holding on to that you shouldn’t wear anymore.

 - I once had a client who owned the same bra for six years.
 Not the same kind of bra, but the same actual bra…for six years.

 - Dozens of clients would try to keep stained and damaged pieces because they could “put something over it.”

 - The most common offense was not recognizing when an item was dated.
 Remember Express Tricot?
 I can’t tell you how many of those pieces I purged from closets for years.

 It might be counterintuitive to start a post about working within a budget with a tip to go and spend.
 I get that.
 However, if you are wearing your old crap and want to look stylish; it’s just not going to work.

-It all starts with a good closet edit.
-Follow along with our Style Challenge, 4 Weeks to a Better Wardrobe, to walk through all the steps.
-Have some pieces in good shape but don’t fit your style, we have some tips on the best way to sell, donate and recycle your clothes here.
+Have some pieces in good shape but don’t fit your style?
+We have some tips on the best way to sell, donate and recycle your clothes here.
 (These are all posts, so they are free, just click the links!)